Guifreitaas/Guifreitaas/README.md

 <details>
   <summary>🔎 More about me</summary>

   - 💬 I am 27 years old and currently living in Ireland.
-I am fluent in English and I have experience with SQL, Python, Data Analysis, and Data Visualization.
-I have a background in civil engineering, where I worked for 4 years in Brazil, and I have also lived in Malta.
+I am fluent in English and have experience with SQL, Python, Data Analysis, and Data Visualization.
+I have a background in civil engineering, having worked for 4 years in Brazil, as well as experience as a graphic designer.
+Additionally, I have also lived in Malta.

   - ⚡ I enjoy playing online games, learning musical instruments, and traveling the world!
 I think our personal interests help us see things more clearly and solve problems in creative ways!
 </details>